tobz-nz/autoform-spark/readme.md

 ## Change Log

 - 3.8.2
--- tidy up misc code
+-- tidy up misc code & fix some php5.4 warnings
 -- the $action parameter is now optional (submits to the current url by default) -- fix an error in the fields() method.
 -- enable the formatting of date fields via a 'format' attribute.